Maria is an intake coordinator. She does not provide legal advice.

 Rideshare accidents involve complex insurance layers.
 Henry knows how to navigate them.

-No fee unless we win · Serving all of Arizona
+No legal fees unless we win · Serving all of Arizona

 After a rideshare accident, you shouldn't have to fight multiple insurance companies while you're still in pain.
-Here's what Henry takes off your plate:
+Here's what we take off your plate:

 Insurance Company Calls